Tektronica/modulation_schemes/README.md

 What has happened is we have defined a ratio which marks our traversal around the unit circle in *increments of phase*.
 So when t=0, our **instantaneous phase** is 0.
 When our watches have progressed to 50% of our period, our **instantaneous phase** is  π (or 180°) or half the unit circle.

-Sinusoidal functions, such as cosine and sine, are trigonometric functions which only accept arguments of **instantaneous phase** because it *marks where along the unit circle they are*.
+Sinusoidal functions, such as cosine and sine, are trigonometric functions which only accept arguments of **instantaneous phase** because it *marks where along the unit circle they currently are*.
+Much like a clock on the wall, to know our time, we must know the position of the clock hands.

 So when the frequency of FM signals is defined as the linear change with respect to the modulated amplitude - that is,